Skip to content

 3. Select Configure Magic Network Monitoring.

 5. Edit the appropriate fields.
-Refer to Rule fields for more information on what each field does.
+Refer to Rule configuration fields for more information on what each field does.

 6. Select Save when you are finished.